stoffee/csp-k8s-hcp/README.md

    <a href="#VaultTools">Use Vault Tools</a>.

-   TODO: Also included is a sample application (HashiCups) to show how to replace static (unsecure long-term) passwords with dynamically created ones for use during a short window of time.
-We show how to arrange for PostgreSQL database to create temporary database credentials for distribution using HashiCorp's unique "AppRole" authentication method from a Vault one-time access Cubbyhole.

-9. View logs gathered by Prometheus and analytics displayed using Grafana installed using auxilliary scripts.
+11. View logs gathered by Prometheus and analytics displayed using Grafana installed using auxilliary scripts.

    If a SIEM (such as Splunk or Datadog) is available, view alerts generated from logs sent to them.

-10. Ensure there is adequate backup capability by testing restore procedures.

-11. <a href="#CreateUsers">Create User Accounts</a>, <a href="#ConfigPolicies">Configure Policies</a>, and <a href="#EditPolicies">Edit Policies</a> to populate enough users with credentials in your IdP (Identity Provider) to run load tests.
+12. <a href="#CreateUsers">Create User Accounts</a>, <a href="#ConfigPolicies">Configure Policies</a>, and <a href="#EditPolicies">Edit Policies</a> to populate enough users with credentials in your IdP (Identity Provider) to run load tests.

-12. Create and run <strong>workflows</strong>, which include functional, performance, and capacity tests (perhaps run overnight) to emulate activity from end-user clients.
+13. Create and run (perhaps run overnight) <strong>test flows</strong> (coded in Jupyter or K6 JavaScript) to verify functional, performance, and capacity to emulate activity from end-user clients.
 This enables monitoring over time of latency between server and end-users, which can impair user productivity.

     TODO: GitHub Actions workflows are included here to have a working example of how to retrieve secrets from Vault, such as <a href="#GitHubOIDC">GitHub OIDC</a> protocol.

     TODO: Use of a CI/CD pipeline to version every change, automated scanning of Terraform for vulnerabilities (using TFSec and other utilities), and confirmation that policies-as-code are not violated.

-13. Verify configuration on every change.
+14. Verify configuration on every change.
 This is important to really determine whether the whole system works both before and after <a href="#Upgrade">changing/upgrading any component</a> (Versions of Kubernetes, operating system, Vault, etc.).
 The Enterprise version of Terraform, Vault, and Consul provide for automation of upgrades.

     Again, use of Infrastructure-as-Code enables quicker response to security changes identified over time, such as for EC2 IMDSv2.

-14. Destroy instances of <a href="#DestroyVault">Vault</a>, Consul to having idle resources consuming money for no good reason.
+15. Destroy instances of <a href="#DestroyVault">Vault</a>, Consul to having idle resources consuming money for no good reason.

 <br /><br />